Flash Memoir-

 “Seatbelt,” he said, leaning over, his hand already there, pulling it across me.

+He braked too hard once.
 “Sorry,” he muttered, irritation slipping through.

 “We’re fine,” he said.
 “Just… give me a second.”

-Inside the car, everything felt too close, the air, his breathing, the weight of silence pressing between us.
-Outside looked far away, unreachable, like it belonged to another version of the night.
-I felt cut off from it, isolated.
+He turned into a driveway, tires brushing the curb.
+A hotel rose ahead, its sign too bright against the dark.
+Inside the car, everything felt too close, air, breathing, the weight of silence between us.
+Outside looked distant, belonging to another version of the night.
+I felt cut off from it.
+I got out and vomited, alcohol forcing clarity out of the day’s fragments.

 “We’ll just rest,” he said.
 “Just for a bit.
 I can’t drive any further.”